nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

+- HR professional of a tech company with over 1000 employees with different skill sets and roles
+- works in a team of HR professionals
+- manages recruitment and manpower allocation for company projects
-* has a need to manage a significant number of contacts
+- has a need to manage a significant number of contacts
-* prefer desktop apps over other types
+- prefer desktop apps over other types
-* can type fast
+- can type fast
-* prefers typing to mouse interactions
+- prefers typing and keyboard shortcuts to mouse interactions
-* is reasonably comfortable using CLI apps
+- is reasonably comfortable using and prefers CLI apps

 **Value proposition**: manage contacts faster than a typical mouse/GUI driven app